samyak-anand/Stock-Portfolio-Performance-and-News-Correlation-Analysis/README.md

       Visualize data distributions, correlations, and relationships between stock data and news sentiment.

-   Feature Engineering:

-      Create additional features like rolling averages or sentiment scores for further analysis.

    Statistical Analysis & Insights:

       Apply statistical methods and visualizations to reveal insights about how news correlates with stock performance.